Dumbbell Low Split Squat

 • What muscles does the Dumbbell Low Split Squat work?

-• How can I make the Dumbbell Low Split Squat more challenging?
+• How do I progress the Dumbbell Low Split Squat?

 Did you know tracking your workouts leads to better results?